alexguan/node-zookeeper-client/README.md

 * callback(error, results) `Function` - The callback function.

+---

 ### Exception

 If the requested operation fails due to reason related to ZooKeeper, the error which is passed into callback function will be an instance of `Exception` class.

-#### Number getCode()

-Return the error code of the exception.
-The following is the list of error codes exported through `Exception` class.
+The exception can be identified through its error code, the following is the list of error codes that are exported through `Exception` class.

 * `Exception.OK`
 * `Exception.SYSTEM_ERROR`